elz4/bridge-front-door/README.md

 * Please select your case worker.

 ### Set up
 The file `create_audio_file.py` creates static files of a given English phrase in multiple languages.
-It has been run for the questions listed above in six languages, with messages saved in the `static` folder with a subfolder according to the message text.
-In order to run the script, take the following set up steps after cloning the repo.
+It has been run for the questions listed above in five languages plus English, with messages saved in the `static` folder with a subfolder according to the message text.
+The following languauges are currently configured for translation, but any of hundreds of languages supported by both [Google text to speech](https://docs.cloud.google.com/speech-to-text/docs/speech-to-text-supported-languages) (TTS) and [Gemini's](https://support.google.com/gemini/answer/13575153?hl=en) many supported languages could be added.
+1. Swahili
+2. Spanish
+3. Arabic
+4. Russian
+5. Ukranian

+Note that none of the translation or LLM APIs we investigated support Dari directly.
+The best approach may be Persian (fa) voice and validate with native speakers that the wording is acceptable for your context, but the Persian configuration was throwing exceptions so this was excluded.
+Manual recording of a Dari speaker might also be a good substitute.

+In order to run the script to create additional batch translated audio files, take the following set up steps after cloning the repo.

 1. Go https://cloud.google.com/vertex-ai and click "Try it in console".
 You will be allowed $300 free trial, which should be enough for many audio translations, but do keep an eye on billing.
 Also note this has different terms of service than GSuite, and no sensitive data should be shared via Vertex AI without due dilligence on data use.
 2. Install the relevant google tools (`pip install --upgrade google-cloud-texttospeech` and `pip install --upgrade google-genai`).
 Recommend using venv prior to package installation (`python -m venv myprojectenv`, `source myprojectenv/bin/activate`) for macOS and Linux).